SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/index.md

 * `points` - int.
 Total number of points in a track, e.g. 724.
 * `avg_speed` - int.
 Average speed in km/h, e.g. 70.
 * `event_count` - int.
 Number of events on this track.
 Field will be omitted if "count_events" is `false`.
 * `norm_fuel_consumed` - float.
 A consumed fuel on track, litres.
-Field will be omitted if no vehicle binded to tracker or no normAvgFuelConsumption defined in a vehicle.
+Field will be omitted if no vehicle bound to tracker or no normAvgFuelConsumption defined in a vehicle.
 * `type` - string enum.
 Used to distinguish this track type from the others.
 * `gsm_lbs` - optional boolean.
 GSM LBS point flag.